u-boot/u-boot/doc/develop/driver-model/fs_firmware_loader.rst

 When above environment variables are set, environment values would be used instead of data from FDT.
-The benefit of this design allows user to change storage attribute data at run time through U-boot console and saving the setting as default environment values in the storage for the next power cycle, so no compilation is required for both driver and FDT.
+The benefit of this design allows user to change storage attribute data at run time through U-Boot console and saving the setting as default environment values in the storage for the next power cycle, so no compilation is required for both driver and FDT.